fullcontact/full.async/README.md

 ## Sequences

-Channels by themselves are quite similar to sequences however converting between them may sometimes be cumbersome.
-Full.async provides a set of convenience methods for this:
+Channels by themselves are quite similar to sequences however converting between them may sometimes be cumbersome. `full.async` provides a set of convenience methods for this:

 * `<<!`, `<<?`: takes all items from the channel and returns them as a collection.